jdillard/personal-site/source/_trips/2019-08-18-sea-kayaking-the-san-juan-islands.md

 extra time to unload the gear and have it prepped would have given us the margin of error we would need.

-On the ferry that morning there was a thick fog with minimal visability, something we wouldn't have been able to paddle in and something we didn't plan for.
+On the ferry that morning there was a thick fog with minimal visibility, something we wouldn't have been able to paddle in and something we didn't plan for.
 Luckily, it cleared up by the time we arrived on Lopez Island, but had it happened on the water and forced us to time the tides differently, it would have been a different story.

 Since there were three of us, we decided to do one double touring kayak and one single, with a total of five dry bags between us.
-We had recieved advice that we wouldn't need a full wet suit, but according to [the 120&deg; Rule](https://www.gobair.org/Resources/Documents/Cold_Water.pdf) and the conditions we encountered wearing at least a farmer john would have put us in a more appropriate safety margin.
+We had received advice that we wouldn't need a full wet suit, but according to [the 120&deg; Rule](https://www.gobair.org/Resources/Documents/Cold_Water.pdf) and the conditions we encountered wearing at least a farmer john would have put us in a more appropriate safety margin.
 Dry suits would have obviously been